milanvadhiya/Devtinder-Web/README.md

 - you should not be able to login without autherized
 - if token is not present redirect to the login page
 - logout and profile page edit page..
+- build the userCard
+- edit profile feature
+- show tosts if successfule
+- implement forgot password festures
+- see all my connections

 Body
  - navbar